 LawLytics is offering this position through SimplyHired, but you can also try to contact them directly to express your interest in the position.

 BluShark Digital is a digital marketing company providing SEO solutions to both small and big law firms as well as solo legal practitioners.

-They are on the lookout for technical content writers who can create SEO optimized content for BluShark’s clients.
+They are on the lookout for Freelance Legal Marketing Writers and Freelance Legal Copywriters who can create SEO-optimized content for BluShark’s clients.

 A law degree is an advantage but not required.
 They value willingness to learn and being reliable more than a college degree.
 Salary starts at $22 per written webpage (550 to 770 words) for new content writers.